cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Non-root user

-All components should run with a non-root user unless it is completely impossible, including “FROM scratch” images
+All components should run with a non-root user unless it is completely impossible, including “FROM scratch” images.
+The user UID should not be 1337 due to [Istio limitations](https://istio.io/docs/ops/deployment/requirements/).

 Improves: